S’mores Macarons

 Filled s'mores macarons arranged on a counter.

-If this is your first time making macarons, please read my basic macarons for beginners for much more in-depth tutorial on making macarons.
-I promise, it’s really not that difficult to make perfect macarons.
+If this is your first time making macarons, please read my basic macarons for beginners for a much more in-depth tutorial on making macarons.
+I promise it’s not that difficult to make perfect macarons.

 Inside of s'mores macarons.